 I noticed that more often than not, drivers would go miles out of their way to deliver me safely to my destination.
 They would insist on buying me lunch.
 They would show me pictures of their grandchildren, and tell me their most tragic and intimate stories.
 And at the end of the ride the drivers often thanked me profusely for asking them for a ride.
-They seemed so satisfied with their end of the bargain…as if, in asking for help, I had given them a gift.
-And I began to think that maybe I had.
+They seemed so satisfied with their end of the bargain, I found it odd—as if, in asking for and accepting their help, I had given them a gift.
+And I began to wonder if in fact, maybe I had.

 Asking for help can feel like a humiliating admission, and we are trained to believe that asking for help is a sign of inadequacy or weakness.
 But really, there is nothing weak in admitting that you can’t fill every role.
-Asking for help simply means recognizing the value of the people around us, honouring their strengths, and noticing how they fit into the big puzzle.
+Asking for help simply means recognizing the value of the people around us, honoring their strengths, and noticing how they fit into the big puzzle.
 The act of helping enriches both the helper and the helpee.
 There are two truths to this nicely balanced equation.

 Here are six tips for asking for help, which allow people to accept your offer gladly and confidently:

-2 Be honest about the task.
+2. Be honest about the task.
 Tell exactly how long it will take, and what the helper will need to do.

-5 Give the helper as much creativity in the task as possible.
+5. Give the helper as much creativity in the task as possible.
 Sometimes just asking someone to solve a problem is better than telling them the solution—it makes the task that much more satisfying.

 6 Be genuinely grateful and generous in your recognition and thanks.
 But don’t overdo that either, enough is enough.